georg-jung/BlazorWoL/README.md

 2. Run the application by starting `WoL.exe`
 3. Open the shown location in a browser (probably `localhost:5000`) and add your first host.

-You can add the application in IIS for more serious hosting.
+You can add the application to IIS for more serious hosting.
 You can set up T-SQL as a backend for backup etc..
-See the [`appsettings.json` file](appsettings.json) for details.
+See the [`appsettings.json` file](WoL/appsettings.json) for details.
+If you host this in IIS you might want to [configure it to be always running](https://serverfault.com/a/823531), otherwise first the first request after some idle time will take seconds.

 ## Known Limitations